LinglingGreat/StudySum/NLG/RAG/RAG.md

 总结起来就是**拿到问题后先查资料再答题**

 The retriever (Dense Passage Retriever [26], henceforth DPR) provides latent documents conditioned on the input, and the seq2seq model (BART [32]) then conditions on these latent documents together with the input to generate the output.
 We marginalize the latent documents with a top-K approximation, either on a per-output basis (assuming the same document is responsible for all tokens) or a per-token basis (where different documents are responsible for different tokens).
 Like T5 [51] or BART, RAG can be fine-tuned on any seq2seq task, whereby both the generator and retriever are jointly learned

+RAG-Sequence considers documents independently, generating an output sequence for each concatenated context separately and marginalizing over the output generations.

+RAG-Token marginalizes the output distribution over all documents, allowing the generator to attend over a different document for each token.

+训练的时候可以固定document representation，训练context representation

 retriever：给定query x返回top k个text passages